victorfrye/microsoftgraveyard/.github/ISSUE_TEMPLATE/3_feature_request.md

   - victorfrye
 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Feature description

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the feature is.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+## Impacted areas

+Please select all the areas that may be enhanced by this feature:

+- [ ] Web Client Application
+- [ ] Application Model
+- [ ] GitHub Action Workflows
+- [ ] Cloud Infrastructure
+- [ ] Developer Experience
+- [ ] Documentation
+- [ ] Other (please specify)

+## Additional context

 Add any other context or screenshots about the feature request here.